The short answer

 - Reconsider scratcher quality.
 A wobbly 20-inch post is the most common reason redirect fails.

-- Try Feliway pheromone diffuser ($40-60).
+- Try a Feliway pheromone diffuser ($40 to $60).
 Reduces territorial scratching specifically.

-- Vet check for stress-induced scratching if it's sudden onset (dental pain, urinary issues, etc. can manifest as anxious scratching).
+- Vet check for stress-induced scratching if it's sudden onset.
+Dental pain, urinary issues, and other underlying conditions can manifest as anxious scratching.

 - Consider a Feliscratch product (synthetic pheromone applied directly to the scratcher).
 It signals “scratch HERE” chemically.